Prevention and awareness programs

 - FAST: the FAST campaign teaches Australians the most common signs of stroke – Face weakness, Arm weakness, and Speech difficulties and prompts them it’s Time to act F.A.S.T.
 Health professionals are encouraged to use FAST to raise awareness of stroke and stroke prevention with their patients, friends and relatives.

-- Know your numbers: this program aims to raise awareness of high blood pressure in the community and work in partnership with pharmacies to have community health check stations and information available.
+- My Health for Life: this program aims to raise awareness of high blood pressure in the community and work in partnership with pharmacies to have community health check stations and information available.

 - Australia's Biggest Blood Pressure Check: enables opportunistic health checks in community settings, including workplaces, pharmacy, community clubs and events, to give individuals a better understanding of their risk factors for stroke.